 The Environ-aire is a continuous air-cleansing process so unique it's patented.
 It uses the latest in space-age electronic technology to create the first energy and cost-efficient air purification system for the home.
-Even in a smoke-filled room, you will be breathing only clean, fresh air all day long.
+Even in a smoke-filled room, you will be breathing only clean, fresh air all day long

-FORCED AIR - THE MOST IMPORTANT NEW FEATURE INNOVATION

-One of the secrets of this new system is that it keeps the ionized air in constant motion.
-The Environ-aire is the only electronic air freshener that continuously "pumps out" ionized oxygen molecules into the air, permeating every square inch of space-ready to attack every square inch of space-ready to attack and deactivate any odor-causing molecules instantaneously.
-Keeping the-ionized air circulating is such an important factor that so-called "space age" air fresheners without it are truly outdated.
+FORCED AIR - THE MOST IMPORTANT NEW FEATURE INNOVATION One of the secrets of this new system is that it keeps the ionized air in constant motion.
+The keeps the ionized air in constant motion.
+The Environ-aire is the only electronic air freshener that continuously "pumps out" ionized oxygen molecules into the air, permeating every square inch of space-ready to attack and deactivate any odor-causing molecules instantaneously.
+Keeping the ionized air circulating is such an important factor that so-called "space age" air fresheners without it are truly outdated.
 Without it, odor-killing molecules simply fall to the ground near the unit, rendering them useless against odors.

+A DUST-FREE ENVIRONMENT:

-A DUST-FREE ENVIRONMENT: AN UNEXPECTED BONUS
+A DUST-FREE ENVIRONMENT:

+AN UNEXPECTED BONUS

 The Environ-aire also de-activates dust particles suspended in the air.
 The ionized oxygen pumped into your room will attach itself to any impurities in the air, causing them to fall to the ground.
-Ahhhh...what's left is pure, leave it.
+Ahhhh...what's left is pure, clean air.